bjdawson23/datafun-03-analytics/README.md

 2. pip install requests
 3. py -m pip install --upgrade pip setuptools wheel
 4. py -m pip install --upgrade -r requirements.txt
-5. Used example get and process csv.
+5. CSV file: Used example get and process csv scripts.
 Looked at Healthy Life Expectancy statistics and by Region
-6.
+6. ECXEL file: Used example get and process excel scripts.
+Had to pip install openpyxl.
+Looked for the number of occurrences of "github" in each of the columns and total from the excel file.
+7. JSON file: Used example get and process json scripts.
+Added logic to list astronauts aboard each craft.
+8. TEXT file: